Kalbitor

 Warnings

-You should not be treated with Kalbitor if you are allergic to ecallantide.
-Ecallantide can cause a serious allergic reaction within 1 hour after receiving an injection.
-Symptoms include wheezing, cough, trouble breathing or swallowing, itching, hives, dizziness, fainting, or swelling in your face or throat Tell your doctor if you have a history of any type of allergy.
+You should not be treated with Kalbitor injection if you are allergic to ecallantide.
+Ecallantide can cause a serious allergic reaction (anaphylaxis) within 1 hour after receiving an injection.
+Symptoms include wheezing, cough, trouble breathing or swallowing, itching, hives, dizziness, fainting, or swelling in your face or throat.
+Tell your doctor if you have a history of any type of allergy.

 Before receiving this medicine

-You should not be treated with Kalbitor if you are allergic to ecallantide.
+You should not be treated with Kalbitor injection if you are allergic to ecallantide.

-If possible before you receive Kalbitor, tell your doctor if you have a history of any type of allergy.
+If possible, before you receive Kalbitor injection, tell your doctor if you have a history of any type of allergy.

-It is not known whether ecallantide passes into breast milk or if it could harm a nursing baby.
-Tell your doctor if you are breast-feeding a baby.
+It is not known whether the active ingredient ecallantide passes into breast milk or if it could harm a nursing baby.
+Tell your doctor if you are breastfeeding a baby.

 How is Kalbitor given?

-Kalbitor is injected under the skin.
-A healthcare provider will give you this injection.
+Kalbitor is administered as a subcutaneous injection under the skin.
+A healthcare provider will administer this injection where there is appropriate medical support available.

-Kalbitor is usually given in 3 separate injections.
+Kalbitor is usually given as 3 injections.
 If you still have symptoms of the angioedema attack, more injections may be given within 24 hours.

 What happens if I miss a dose?